The following is a post from Jackie of Blessings Overflowing.

 I saw an idea similar to this next one on this site, but I made some changes so a sewing machine isn’t necessary.

 a.
-Cut any stray threads away from the hole and use Fray Check (Available at your local craft store.) to seal the edges.
+Remove any stray threads away from the hole and use Fray Check to seal the edges.
 Cut a piece of red felt or fleece that is slightly larger than the hole (mouth).
 Cut a piece of white felt or fleece that is as wide as the hole and longer (teeth).
 Also cut 2 white circles (eyes).

 b.
-Cut the white piece of felt or fleece to look like teeth and use Fabri-Tac (Available at your local craft store) to adhere it to the red square (Do not use Fabri-Tac on the actual pointy parts of the teeth.).
+Cut the white piece of felt or fleece to look like teeth and use Fabri-Tac to adhere it to the red square (Do not use Fabri-Tac on the actual pointy parts of the teeth.).
 Use Fabri-Tac to adhere the white circles above the hole and to adhere the “mouth” to the inside of the hole.
 Allow the Fabri-Tac to dry.

 c.
 Using a needle and embroidery floss, stitch the mouth and eyes in place.
 This will provide extra durability.